-as a teenager i used to spend every day in my upstairs room playing my guitar, and i used to think about what i would say in interviews when i became a famous musician. i knew i would want to talk about the influences i had and the music i listened to “as a kid”. cause, you know… in Rolling Stone that’s what they always talk about.
+as a teenager i used to spend every day in my upstairs room playing my guitar, and i used to think about what i would say in interviews when i became a famous musician. i knew i would want to talk about the influences i had and the music i listened to “as a kid”. cause, you know… in Rolling Stone magazine that’s what they always talk about.

 but i didnt have a lot to work with. growing up as a homeschooler, our media options were often restricted. pop music, television, movies existed; but with me none the wiser.